alexheretic/fluent/readme.md

 Fluent
 ------

-Fluent is an ultra-lightweight library to aid fluent coding in Java 8 onwards
+Fluent is an ultra-lightweight Java library to aid fluent coding in Java 8 onwards

 ### Map Building
 Classes to aid Map building in a declarative way.
 A bit nicer than the anonymous sub-class with initializer block approach, don't you think?